 You will need to unlock the developer options on your phone.
 To do this, go to “About” phone in the Settings app of your phone.
 You’ll need to tap on “Build number” seven times before being granted access to the developer options.

 The device will prompt you to key in your security code and will state that unlocking the bootloader will disable the device protection feature.
 This allows you to unlock the bootloader at the beginning of the device startup.
-Unlocking the bootloader will delete the data from your device.
-Make sure to backup all files, images, data and settings you want to keep.
+In most cases, unlocking the bootloader will delete the data from your device, so make sure to backup all files, images, data and settings you want to keep.

-Connect your device to your computer via USB-C or micro USB.
+Connect your device to your computer via a USB data cable.
 When connecting your device to your computer, you may be prompted with a message asking to allow USB debugging, if so tap “Always allow from this computer” and tap the OK button.

 This will vary depending on your operating system, but you will need to launch a command prompt in the folder you installed/extracted your Android SDK tools to.
 You’ll also need to place your TWRP image file in this folder.